ruimmpires/homeFW/README.md

 ## 3rd iteration - Detect Wifi attacks with Kismet
 This iteration of the project is just about installing Kismet.
 ### Kismet
-...missing installation notes
+As easy as installing the interface libs, and clone from git, as described in https://www.kismetwireless.net/docs/readme/installing/linux/

-start the service with
+Start the service with
 ```
 systemctl start kismet.
 Nov 12 22:27:35 kali kismet[430726]: INFO: Opened kismetdb log file './/Kismet-20231112-22-27-35-1.kismet'